skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 ## What about authorization?

-The Kerberos protocol provides a means of verifying the authenticity  principals and relies on the service to verify the principals authorization.
+The Kerberos protocol provides a means of verifying the authenticity principals and relies on the service for authorization.
 CrackMapExec will use our ccache file to make an Application Server Request (AS-REQ) to the service.
 This request contains our ST and an authenticator.

 The authenticator contains metadata such as a sequence number and is encrypted with the session key obtained from the TGS-REP.